 Kaiser Permanente uses several methods to inquire of members how satisfied they are with the services received.
-On an ongoing basis, information is gathered from satisfaction surveys, including the Member Experience Tracking Evaluation and Opinion Research Survey (METEOR), Patient Satisfaction Survey, the Consumer Assessment of Healthcare Providers and Systems (CAHPS), Art of Medicine, reviews posted publicly on the web, and the review and evaluation of complaints and appeals.
+On an ongoing basis, information is gathered from satisfaction surveys, including but not limited to, the Member Experience Tracking Evaluation and Opinion Research Survey (METEOR), Press Ganey Patient Satisfaction Survey, the Consumer Assessment of Healthcare Providers and Systems (CAHPS), and the review and evaluation of complaints and appeals.

-Survey feedback is collected through three methods, depending on the survey.
-CAHPS and METOER surveys are the most robust using mail, phone and web-based surveys.
-The Patient Survey and the Art of Medicine primarily use web with phone outreach to supplement areas where KPCO does not have an email address for the member or to follow-up with those members who have not responded to the email invitation.
+Survey feedback is collected through three methods dependent on the survey.
+CAHPS and METOER surveys are the most robust using mail, phone, and web-based surveys.
+The Press Ganey Patient Survey is primarily administered via phone and mail.

-Both the CAHPS and METEOR Surveys assess the members' experiences with both health care received, customer service within the health plan and information about plan and benefits.
-The Patient and Art of Medicine surveys follow a specific visit and focuses on member's satisfaction with their visit including appointment access satisfaction and scheduling; physician's manner, attitude; overall visit satisfaction; and coordination of care.
-Physicians take these evaluations very seriously.
-If the rating is poor, the physician is counseled and goals are set for improvement.
+Both the CAHPS and METEOR Surveys assess the patients' experiences with both health care received, customer service within the health plan and information about plan and benefits.
+The Press Ganey Patient survey follows a specific visit and focuses on patient satisfaction with their visit including appointment access and scheduling; physician's manner, attitude; overall visit satisfaction; and coordination of care.